Quarantine-Help/quarantine-help-api/README.md

    ```
    (env-3.7.5) quarantine-help-api/$ pip install -r requirements.txt
    ```
-3. Install `postgis` using `brew install postgis`.
+3. Install `postgis` using `sudo apt-get install postgis`.
 You can create a database and set the user roles using the following commands:
    ```
    CREATE DATABASE quarantined_db;
    CREATE EXTENSION postgis;